Stellar Wind-Blown Bubbles as Environments for Late-Time Rebrightening of Gamma-Ray Burst Afterglows: Summary and Conclusion

 The recently discovered series of novel X-ray sources by EP have garnered widespread attention due to their uniquely long duration timescales and anomalously low peak energies.
 The multi-wavelength optical counterparts of these events (represented by EP240414a and EP241021a) often exhibit sudden rebrightening phenomena.
 Current theoretical models frequently discuss scenarios involving large-angle outflow afterglows (cocoon or structured jet wings, ~\citealp{Gianfagna_Piro_softXray_2025, Yadav_Troja_Radioobservationspoint_2025}), refreshed shocks ~\citep{Busmann_OConnor_curiouscaseEP241021a_2025, Srivastav_Chen_IdentificationOpticalCounterpart_2025}, multiple single-component jets (triple jets, ~\citealp{Shu_Yang_EP241021aMonthsduration_2025}; wobbling jets, ~\citealp{Gottlieb__LandscapeCollapsarOutflows_2025}), thermal-dominated cooling radiation (cocoon/shocked ejecta, ~\citealp{vanDalen_Levan_EinsteinProbeTransient_2025, Hamidani_Sato_EP240414aGammaRay_2025, Sun_Li_fastXray_2025, Zheng_Zhu_EP240414aaxisView_2025}), or merger/accretion induced collapse remnant interiors with magnetized wind nebula (also thermal-dominated, ~\citealp{Wu_Yu_EP241021acatastrophiccollapse/merger_2025}).

 The aforementioned models have achieved their respective successes in interpreting the observational data from different perspectives.
 However, upon reviewing the historical observations and literature of typical GRBs, it is not uncommon to encounter similar late-time rebrightenings in the optical afterglow.
 In the past, these have always been explained as energy injections, refreshed shocks, relativistic wind bubbles, density jumps, and multi-component jets.
 This paper does not intend to debate the merits and demerits of the above-mentioned models.
 Instead, we attempt to take a holistic view and attempt to establish a more universal model that is applicable across different redshifts, progenitor star properties, jet structures, and viewing angles.
 In this work, we demonstrate the possibility of such a more unified picture through three distinctive events.
-A structured jet produced by the collapse of a massive star—potentially magnetized—is propagate through the wind-blown bubble surrounding the progenitor star.
+A structured jet produced by the collapse of a massive star—potentially magnetized—is propagate through the wind-blown bubble surrounding the progenitor.
 The sudden rebrightening behavior of the afterglow occurs when the jet shocks pass through the terminal shock region of the stellar wind.
-This scenario offers a self-consistent explanation for the observed subclass of afterglows that exhibit rebrightening, characterized by steep rises and rapid decays.
+This scenario provides a self-consistent explanation for the observed subclass of afterglows that exhibit rebrightening, particularly those characterized by a sharp rise and rapid decay.
+Our calculation results suggest a possible connection between off-axis-observed GRBs and some FXTs, and indicate that the large $\theta_{\rm{v}}/\theta_{\rm c}$ ratio may be a key to understanding such FXTs.

-The transition of circum-jet environment from the free wind region to the shocked wind region does not necessarily involve a complete deceleration of the jet.
-Specifically, the model just needs that the Lorentz factor of the jet during rebrightening coincides with the opening angle of the jet core $1/\Gamma(t_{\rm obs})\sim \theta_{\rm c}$, thereby producing the peculiar afterglow behavior.
-When other parameters are held constant, variations in the viewing angle and jet structure can naturally shift the afterglow light curve from classical behavior to a late rebrightening pattern.
-Furthermore, even for an on-axis observer, rebrightening features may still arise when specific physical parameters are considered, e.g., the deceleration radius of jet exceeds the transition radius of wind bubble, corresponding to weaker stellar winds and denser ISM.
-These have been unequivocally demonstrated by \cite{Li_Lin_LateAfterglowBump/Plateau_2021}.